Rick James and Neil Young's Band: The Story of the Mynah Birds

 “Like most of the other white musicians in Toronto, he was into Black music,” James says of Young in Glow.
 “His singing was a little strange, but his facility on the guitar was crazy.
 He got all over those strings and showed me some shit I’d never seen before.
 Neil helped reshape the Mynah Birds into the band I’d been hearing inside my head.”

-Neil Young was equally complimentary of Rick James — by then known as Ricky James Matthews — in his 2012 memoir, Waging Heavy Peace.
+Neil Young was equally complimentary of Rick James — who went by Ricky James Matthews in the Mynah Birds — in his 2012 memoir, Waging Heavy Peace.

 “Ricky James Matthews, as he was called then, was our lead singer, and he was known as the Black Mick Jagger.
 He sang his ass off.”

-Note: This story was originally published on Sept.
-2 and has been updated with more details about Morley Shelman and Rick James signing with Motown in the 1970s.